Visa and residence permit

 If you have the Chinese nationality, you will need to obtain a so-called Nuffic certificate before we can start your short visa procedure.
 This does not apply to students from Hongkong.

-Please consult the Residence Wizard to check whether you need a visa and/or residence permit in the Netherlands.
-If you do need a visa, you can download this application guide (pdf) and use this antecedents certificate (pdf).
-Use the application manual (pdf) to guide you through the online application process for your visa or residence permit.
+You can use this manual (pdf) to guide you through the online application process for your visa or residence permit.

 For a number of nationalities it is obliged to undergo a tuberculosis test and - if necessary - treatment - in order to obtain a residence permit.